 Point Hacks receive a maximum of $300 per applicant for this card.
 More about this →

-American Express are offering 80,000 Membership Rewards Ascent Premium points for new applicants of the American Express Platinum Charge.
+American Express are offering up to 80,000 Membership Rewards Ascent Premium points for new applicants of the American Express Platinum Charge Card.

-While the card is arguably the most premium account on the market in Australia, and has a $1,200 annual fee, the number of benefits that come with it are substantial.
-We’ll be covering many of these off in subsequent guides this month on Point Hacks.
+While the card is arguably the most premium account on the market in Australia and has a high annual fee, the number of benefits that come with it are substantial, so need some explanation on how to get the most from them.

-It’s worth knowing that Membership Rewards Ascent Premium points are transferable to all the key frequent flyer programs, including Qantas Frequent Flyer, Velocity, KrisFlyer, Asia Miles, Etihad Guest and more—on a 1:1 basis.
+It is worth knowing that Membership Rewards Ascent Premium points are transferable to 10 key frequent flyer programs, including Qantas Frequent Flyer, Velocity Frequent Flyer, KrisFlyer, Asia Miles, Etihad Guest and more—on a 1:1 basis.

-A minimum spend requirement of $3,000 within the first 3 months is required to receive the bonus points, with the points to be credited to your account around 8-10 weeks after the minimum spend is reached.
+A minimum spend of $3,000 within the first 3 months is required to receive the 80,000 bonus points.
+The points will be credited to your account around 8-10 weeks after the minimum spend is reached.

 How you could use the bonus points from this card